Indian independence movement: Revolutionary movement

 Indian nationalism made headway through Indian societies as far as Paris and London.
 In London India House under the patronage of Shyamji Krishna Verma came under increasing scrutiny for championing and justifying violence in the cause of Indian nationalism, which found in Indian students in Britain and from Indian expatriates in Paris Indian Society avid followers.
 By 1907, through Indian nationalist Madame Bhikaji Rustom Cama's links to Russian revolutionary Nicholas Safranski, Indian groups including Bengal revolutionaries as well as India House under V.D.
 Savarkar were able to obtain manuals for manufacturing bombs.
 India House was also a source of arms and seditious literature that was rapidly distributed in India.
 In addition to The Indian Sociologist, pamphlets like Bande Mataram and Oh Martyrs! by Savarkar extolled revolutionary violence.
 Direct influences and incitement from India House were noted in several incidents of political violence, including assassinations, in India at the time.
 One of the two charges against Savarkar during his trial in Bombay was for abetting the murder of the District Magistrate of Nasik, A.M.T.
 Jackson, by Anant Kanhere in December 1909.
 The arms used were directly traced through an Italian courier to India House.
 Ex-India House residents M.P.T.
 Acharya and V.V.S.
 Aiyar were noted in the Rowlatt report to have aided and influenced political assassinations, including the murder of Robert D'Escourt Ashe.
 The Paris-Safranski link was strongly suggested by French police to be involved in a 1907 attempt in Bengal to derail the train carrying the Lieutenant-Governor Sir Andrew Fraser.

-The activities of nationalists abroad is believed to have shaken the loyalty of a number of native regiments of the British Indian Army.
+The activities of nationalists abroad is believed to have shaken the loyalty of several native regiments of the British Indian Army.
 The assassination of William Hutt Curzon Wyllie in the hands of Madanlal Dhingra was highly publicised and saw increasing surveillance and suppression of Indian nationalism.
 These were followed by the 1912 attempt on the life of Viceroy of India.
 Following this, the nucleus of networks formed in India House, the Anushilan Samiti, nationalists in Punjab, and the nationalism that arose among Indian expatriates and labourers in North America, a different movement began to emerge in the North American Ghadar Party, culminating in the Sedetious conspiracy of World War I led by Rash Behari Bose and Lala Hardayal.

 India House founded by Shyamji Krishna Varma to promote nationalist views among Indian students in Britain.
-A number of blue plaques commemorate the stay of its various Indian revolutionaries including: Madan Lal Dhingra, V. V. S. Aiyar, Vinayak Damodar Savarkar, Senapati Bapat, M. P. T. Acharya, Anant Laxman Kanhere and Chempakaraman Pillai.
+Several blue plaques commemorate the stay of its various Indian revolutionaries including: Madan Lal Dhingra, V. V. S. Aiyar, Vinayak Damodar Savarkar, Senapati Bapat, M. P. T. Acharya, Anant Laxman Kanhere and Chempakaraman Pillai.